-James Fox is on course to make his Paralympic debut after helping the GB Rowing Team LTA mixed coxed four to victory at three successive World Championships.
+James Fox made his Paralympic debut after helping the GB Rowing Team LTA mixed coxed four to victory at three successive World Championships.

 He discovered that he was eligible for the Para-rowing squad after his coach, Brian Young, attended a coaching conference about talent ID and suggested he get tested.
-James now trains full time with the GB Para-rowing squad.
+James then transitioned into full-time training with the GB Para-rowing squad.